Simultaneous Optimal Transport: A small review of optimal transport in higher dimensions

 \item Some earlier studies are in a similar direction as \cite{B20}.
 To list a few, in \cite{CCG18,C18} and \cite{RCLO18}, the notion of ``vector-valued optimal transport" was proposed.
 Inspired by the dynamic formulation of classic optimal transport with the $L^2$ cost, they took the Benamou-Brenier perspective and formulated an optimal transport problem between vector-valued measures using divergences in a network flow problem.
 Similarly as \cite{B20}, both transports and transfers are allowed.
 In addition, numerical algorithms are available and applications to image processing are discussed.

-\item More recently, \cite{C21} proposed a generalization of the Kantorovich-Rubinstein transport problem to higher dimensions, with the name ``optimal transport for vector measures".
+\item More recently, \cite{C21} proposed a generalization of the Kantorovich--Rubinstein transport problem to higher dimensions, with the name ``optimal transport for vector measures".
 Consider a metric space $(X,\rho)$ and a signed measure $\eta$ on $X$ such that $\eta(X)=0$ and there exists $x_0\in X$ such that $\int_X\rho(x,x_0)\n{\eta}(\d x)<\infty$, where $\n{\eta}$ is the total variation norm of $\eta$.
 This problem deals with where $\pi$ is an $\R^d$-valued measure, and $P_1,P_2$ are projections onto the first two coordinates.
 Existence of $\pi$ is guaranteed.
-The Kantorovich-Rubinstein duality formula is extended. \item In a recent monograph, \cite{W19} discussed the notions of vector-valued transport and optimal multi-partitions.
+The Kantorovich--Rubinstein duality formula is extended. \item A recent monograph \cite{W19} and PhD thesis \cite{G20} discussed the notions of vector-valued transport and optimal multi-partitions.
 This is similar to our work as such vector-valued transports are indeed simultaneous transports.
-However, the focus is on the case where the support of $\nub$ is finite.\footnote{which explains the name ``multi-partitions".
-Due to the nature of the problem, it seems mathematically difficult to approximate the general theory by the special case where $Y$ is discrete.} Most of the results concern duality formulas and the structure (e.g., existence and uniqueness) of the \emph{optimal} multi-partition, where $Y$ is a finite set and under certain assumptions.
-A different notion of Wasserstein distance between $\bmu$ and $\bnu$ was formulated by choosing both $\bmu$ and $\bnu$ as the measures at origin, defined as
+However, most of their results concern duality formulas, existence of dual optimizers, and the structure (e.g., existence and uniqueness) of the \emph{optimal} multi-partition, where $Y$ is a finite set and under certain atomless assumptions.\footnote{which explains the name ``multi-partitions".
+Due to the nature of the problem, it seems mathematically difficult to approximate the general theory by the special case where $Y$ is discrete.} A different notion of Wasserstein distance between $\bmu$ and $\bnu$ was formulated by choosing both $\bmu$ and $\bnu$ as the measures at origin, defined as